dip-develop/webview_cef/README.md

 Then follow the below steps inside the `macos/` folder <b>of the cloned repository</b>.<br/><br/>

-1. Download prebuilt cef bundles from [arm64](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_arm64/CEFbins-mac103.0.12-arm64.zip) or [intel](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_intel/mac103.0.12-Intel.zip) depends on your target machine arch.
+1. Download prebuilt cef bundles from [arm64](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_arm64/CEFbins-mac103.0.12-arm64.zip) or [intel](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_intel/mac103.0.12-Intel.zip) depending on your target architecture.

 > Note: You can also download [universal binary](https://github.com/hlwhl/webview_cef/releases/download/prebuilt_cef_bin_mac_universal/mac103.0.12-universal.zip) for build an mac-universal app if you want to build an mac universal app.
 See [#30](/../../issues/30).
 Thanks to [@okiabrian123](https://github.com/okiabrian123).

 2. Unzip the archive and put all files into `macos/third/cef`.
-(Inside the cloned repository, not your project)
+(Inside the cloned repository, not your app project)

 3. Run the example app.